iCliniq Logo

 Hi doctor,

 My daughter has nystagmus.
 I noticed and took her to the hospital when she was 1.6 years old.
-I feel the doctors are getting ready to start blurring her left stronger eye to strengthen her right eye.
+I feel the doctors are getting ready to start blurring her stronger left eye to strengthen her right eye.
 Could my daughter's nystagmus be improved with eye therapy?
 Her right eye is extremely weak.
 I am worried if this will hurt her.

 Hello,